Bootstrap Robust Prescriptive Analytics: Abstract

 \section{Abstract}

-We address the problem of prescribing an optimal decision in a framework where its cost depends on uncertain problem parameters $Y$ that need to be learned from data.
-Earlier work by \citet{bertsimas2014predictive} transforms classical machine learning methods that merely predict $Y$ from supervised training data $[(x_1, y_1), \dots, (x_n, y_n)]$ into prescriptive methods taking optimal decisions specific to a particular covariate context $X=\bar x$.
-Their prescriptive methods factor in additional observed contextual information on a potentially large number of covariates $X=\bar x$ to take context specific actions $z(\bar x)$ which are superior to any static decision $z$.
-Any naive use of limited training data may, however, lead to gullible decisions over-calibrated to one particular data set.
-In this paper, we borrow ideas from distributionally robust optimization and the statistical bootstrap of \citet{efron1982jackknife} to propose two novel prescriptive methods based on (nw) Nadaraya-Watson and (nn) nearest-neighbors learning which safeguard against overfitting and lead to improved out-of-sample performance.
-Both resulting robust prescriptive methods reduce to tractable convex optimization problems and enjoy a limited disappointment on bootstrap data.
-We illustrate the data-driven decision-making framework and our novel robustness notion on a small news vendor problem as well as a small portfolio allocation problem.
+We address the problem of prescribing an optimal decision in a framework where the cost function depends on uncertain problem parameters that need to be learned from data.
+Earlier work proposed prescriptive formulations based on supervised machine learning methods.
+These prescriptive methods can factor in contextual information on a potentially large number of covariates to take context specific actions which are superior to any static decision.
+When working with noisy or corrupt data, however, such nominal prescriptive methods can be prone to adverse overfitting phenomena and fail to generalize on out-of-sample data.
+In this paper we combine ideas from robust optimization and the statistical bootstrap to propose novel prescriptive methods which safeguard against overfitting.
+We show indeed that a particular entropic robust counterpart to such nominal formulations guarantees good performance on synthetic bootstrap data.
+As bootstrap data is often a sensible proxy to actual out-of-sample data, our robust counterpart can be interpreted to directly encourage good out-of-sample performance.
+The associated robust prescriptive methods furthermore reduce to convenient tractable convex optimization problems in the context of local learning methods such as nearest neighbors and Nadaraya-Watson learning.
+We illustrate our data-driven decision-making framework and our novel robustness notion on a small newsvendor problem.

 \keywords{Data Analytics, Distributionally Robust Optimization, Statistical Bootstrap, Nadaraya-Watson Learning, Nearest Neighbors Learning}